yudhanjaya/yudhanjaya.github.io/_essays/2025-vibe-coding-novel.md

 # Introduction

- In the past, when people have asked me about this, my response has been no.  I can specifically point to why I say it *no.* I have specific experiences around the subject:
+ In the past, when people have asked me about this, my response has been no.  I can specifically point to why I say *no.* I have specific experiences in that strange traffic pile-up where AI meets novels:

 1) OSUN and the Salvage Crew (I wanted not-great inhuman poetry.
 I got not-great inhuman poetry, albeit after reading thousands of really bad poems and stitching them together)